ameseee/kwk-curriculum-site/swift-ios/lessons/collections/index.md

 ### Creating an Empty Array

-The code below shows the syntax to initialize, or create, an empty array.
+The code below shows the syntax to **initialize**, or create, an empty array.
 In the data types lesson, we talked about creating a variable before you know the value, and if you want to do that, you need to tell Swift what data type that variable will hold.
 We are using the same concept here:

 ```swift
 var arrayOfStrings = [String]()